GarrettLab/INApreliminary/README.md

 # INApreliminary

-This preliminary version of the INA (impact network analysis) R package is available.
+This is a preliminary version of the INA (impact network analysis) R package.
+For the current version, please see GarrettLab/INA

 ### The following commands can be used to install and load the INApreliminary package in R